blackflux/secure-chest/README.md

 Type: `string` or `Buffer`<br>

 Secret used to encrypt data.
-If `string` is provided it is converted into `Buffer` using provided encoding.
+If `string` is provided it is converted into `Buffer` internally using provided encoding.

 #### name